AlonKellner/alonkellner.github.io/_posts/en-us/2024-11-26-weighter-presentation.md

 3. **You talked about clustering and that it is not differentiable, but there are ways to extract differentiable weightings from clustering algorithms, have you tried them?**
    Short answer - we didn't try, it wasn't accessible enough and we had intuitions that it wouldn't work well.
    In a little more detail - as I elaborate later in the post about [The Simulation](#the-simulation), we had evidence that the time dimension is very significant, and a learning algorithm could do a lot that a clustering algorithm that ignores the time dimension could never do.
-   (P.S: A clustering that takes into account the time dimension is a whole complication of its own, in our literature review we didn't find anything suitable).
+   (P.S: A clustering algorithm that takes into account the time dimension is a whole complication of its own, in our literature review we didn't find anything suitable).

 4. **How ​​are the layers of your "Weighter" module structured?**
-   We used torchaudio's implementation of the WavLM Encoder block, basically a cute block with self-attention and positional-embeddings and of course lots of built-in hyperparameters.
+   As I elaborate later this post in [Layers from `torchaudio`](#layers-from-torchaudio), we used torchaudio's implementation of the WavLM Encoder block, basically a cute block with self-attention and positional-embeddings and of course lots of built-in hyperparameters.
    There is nothing sophisticated in the core part.
 It's a Transformer.
    But we did some interesting things around it, first we used two convolution layers to reduce the number of dimensions in channels by a factor of 12 and in time by a factor of 15, this saved a lot of VRAM and almost did not change performance, it even made training a little easier and improved performance (at least during the first few epochs).
-   So at the output we tried to do a convolution to restore the reduced time dimension, in the end the best option was to duplicate the weightings 15 times (repeat interleave), convolutions were worse.
+   Then at the output we tried to do a convolution to restore the reduced time dimension, in the end the best option was to duplicate the weightings 15 times (repeat interleave), convolutions were worse.

 ## Deep dive & Enrichment